-Challenges I faced as an entrepreneur
+Challenges I faced as a Woman Entrepreneur and way outs

 My 1st challenge was ‘experience’

 Not belonging to a business family, I had not even seen how a small shop or office operates.
 Thus gaining skill & experience was my foremost priority.
 I decided not to do a fixed job but to try option for being a working/ managing partner.
 After a lot of struggle, I got an option in a setup that allowed me to operate a wing related to web design.
 Though money was meagre yet experience was huge.
 I used to grab work of other people in order to get more challenges, more experience in less time.
 People thought ‘Vertica is crazy’ but I knew what I was doing.

 My 2nd challenge was ‘opportunity’

 As I was doing a lot of work, whatever I could put my hands on, a friend offered to get a print magazine designed.
 Web and print is ocean apart yet I took the plunge and started to design the magazine.
 Later, a lot of more responsibilities came to me, starting from content writing to communication, to design and to final execution.
 Yet I was hungry for more opportunity and more work.
 Little did I know that one day, we will be running a publishing house and how much of value that experience is giving me.
 I just grabbed every opportunity for work and experience.
 Money started coming in.